2019 Michigan IT Symposium Breakout Sessions

 UDOIT as an Accessibility Teaching Tool

-Presenter: Emily Ravenwood, Manager, Learning and Teaching Consultants, LSA Technology Services
+Presenters: Emily Ravenwood, Manager, Learning and Teaching Consultants, LSA Technology Services

 Location: Michigan, Floor 2